LillianHo5/cse15l-lab-reports/lab-report-1-week-2.md

 /Users/____/.ssh/id_rsa
 ```

-Fill in your user in the blank; for me, I would put lillianho since that's the user I use on my laptop.
+Fill in your user in the blank, based on your file directory on your computer.
+For example, I would put lillianho since that's the user I use on my laptop.

 Afterward, you may be asked to enter a passphrase - you can just hit enter twice, and the key should be saved in that file location!